 The quintessential bee is a big, fuzzy, yellow critter.
 While all bees have at least some hairs, the genera below are the subset from Vermont that appear hairy.
 Most are relatively large.

-These usefull field marks show features that are definitive for a genera or sub-set of genera.
+These field marks show features that are definitive for a genus or sub-set of genera.
 Click the images to enlarge.

 Pollen carrying hairs on abdomenUnique to family Megachilidae (Leafcutters, Masons, Wool Carder, etc)